miemiemi/Obsidian-Vault-backup/Computer Graphics/Gamse/Mooc/GAMES101-现代计算机图形学入门/Notes/lecture6 光栅化（深度测试与抗锯齿）.md

 	- [[GAMES101_Lecture_06#^x90xfjbahdl|Sample then filter, WRONG!]]
 - **Frequency Domain**
 	- Fourier Transform
 		- Represent a function as a  weighted sum of sines and cosines
+		- Fourier Transform Decomposes A Signal Into Frequencies
+		- Higher Frequencies Need Faster Sampling

 ---